-3.1.2.
-Aβ- and FDG-PET
+3.1.2. $A\beta$ - and FDG-PET

 Variability across scanners is also a major factor in ADNI PET studies, which are spread over 50 different centers and involve 15 different scanner/software combinations.
 Joshi et al [55] tackled the problem of reducing between-scanner variability in PET images that has been observed despite the use of standardized protocols.
 Major sources of between-scanner variability are high-frequency differences, mostly related to image resolution, and low-frequency differences, mostly related to image uniformity and also to corrections for scatter and attenuation.
 Joshi et al [55] scanned a Hoffmann phantom at each participating center, and by comparing the scans to the Hoffman "gold standard" digital phantom, they developed corrections for both types of variability, which were tested on scans from the ADNI cohort.
-They found that the high-frequency correction, by smoothing all images to a common resolution, reduced interscanner variability by 20% to 50%, but that the lowfrequency correction was ineffective, perhaps due to differences in geometry between the Hoffman phantom and the human brain.
-Jagust et al [34] reported the development of a standardized protocol for the acquisition of FDG-PET and 11C-PiB PET data that first granted approval to participating sites based on the results from a pair of phantom scans on the three-dimensional (3-D) Hoffman brain phantom using defined acquisition and reconstruction parameters.
+They found that the high-frequency correction, by smoothing all images to a common resolution, reduced interscanner variability by 20% to 50%, but that the low-frequency correction was ineffective, perhaps due to differences in geometry between the Hoffman phantom and the human brain.
+Jagust et al [34] reported the development of a standardized protocol for the acquisition of FDG-PET and 11C-PiB PET data that first granted approval to participating sites based on the results from a pair of phantom scans on the threedimensional (3-D) Hoffman brain phantom using defined acquisition and reconstruction parameters.
 These were assessed for image resolution and uniformity using a quality control process that used the digital gold standard phantom for comparison.
 In this way, corrections were made for differences in PET images across sites.
+A stable reference region is also critical to detecting metabolic changes with optimum sensitivity across different sites and scanners.
+Rasmussen et al [363] used an approach based on differences in coefficients of variation of FDG ratios over time across selected anatomic regions.
+They found the superior portion of the cerebellum to be the optimum reference region because of its stability over time compared with AD patients.